adithyarao3103/Thesis-Template/Readme.md

 After this, compile the `THESIS.tex` file to get the final pdf.

 > [!TIP]
+> If you want to generate only the certificate pages, compile the onlyCertificates.tex file.

+> [!TIP]
 > The theme for chapter titles is set by the `fncychap` package.
 Make changes [here](metadata/usepackages.tex#L19) to change the theme.
 To find what themes are available, [check this document](http://mirrors.ctan.org/macros/latex/contrib/fncychap/fncychap.pdf).
 To use the default LaTeX theme, comment out the line.

 ## Output